Book review: The Professor by Charlotte Brontë (Wordsworth Classics, 1994 )

 One of the things that kept bugging me was how much French there was.
 Common language back in the day, and we know Charlotte studied in Brussels, but does she have to show off her French skills on every other page?
 A word or short phrase here and there, fine.
 Actual bits of dialogue longer than a sentence which she gives no translation or even some allusion to what’s being said so that we who do not know French by heart?
 No!
 I did French in school 1996-1998, and I didn’t do very well.
 I have no wish to start taking French lessons again just to be able to understand bits of a book that’s written in English by an English author!
 I wouldn’t have been particularly pleased had she written those bits in German instead, even though I technically have a better grasp of that language, because I still find it rude and obnoxious to the readers who aren’t “in” with the author.

 Frances Henri we never really get a very clear image of, aside from what Crimsworth is telling us (the novel being written in first-person singular narrative), but that’s never quite enough to entice me into properly cheering him on.
-Possibly because Crimsworth himself comes across as rather self-absorbed and superior, so I really have problems liking him, because he’s just not particularly likable as a character!
-One might argue that hey, what of Mr. Rochester, surely he’s self-absorbed and superior too, no?
-And him, I fancy the breeches off!
-Yes, okay, there is that, but Rochester’s different, so there!
+Possibly because Crimsworth himself comes across as rather self-absorbed and superior, so I really have problems liking him – he’s just not particularly likeable as a character!
+One might argue that hey, what of Mr Rochester, surely he’s self-absorbed and superior too, no?
+(And Rochester I absolutely adore.)
+Yes, okay, there is that, but Rochester is different, so there!
 Crimsworth is just stiff and dull and is always superbly in control of his features so that none might interpret him correctly, and he likes it that way.
 He’s about as cuddly as a fridge freezer.

 Then there’s the issue of attitude.
 Maria at FLY HIGH! wrote a great review of The Professor a while back and picked up on the negativity expressed against Catholics.
 I wholeheartedly agree!
 Not just Catholics, but people of different nationalities in general (it just so happened that a lot of them were from Catholic countries).
 I’d call it xenophobic, because she’s stereotyping people a lot, and a lot of it is negative.
 Here’s one: